Man standing and grasping his lower back in discomfort

 1. Forward bend

-Forward bends are a versatile group of exercises that offer various levels of intensity.
-When we bend forward towards our thighs, we engage in spinal flexion, which both stretches and strengthens the muscles along the spine, shoulders, pelvic girdles, and legs.
-Additionally, the abdominal muscles are also strengthened.
-Here’s how you can perform a forward bend:
+There are different types of forward bends, each with varying levels of intensity.
+In bending forward towards our thighs, we are flexing the spine.
+This both stretches and strengthens the muscles along the spine, shoulder, pelvic girdles, and legs.
+Abdominal muscles are also strengthened.

-• Try to reach your feet with your hands, aiming to fold forward as much as your flexibility allows.
+• Try to reach your feet, with your hands.

 2. Child pose

-• Stretch your arms out in front of you, keeping them shoulder-width apart.
+• Stretch your arms out in front of you as you are sitting on all fours.

-• Slowly sit back, making sure your buttock muscles are resting just above your heels.
+• Sit back and make sure your butt muscles are resting just above your heels.

 3. Downward-facing dog